 We now validate our reasoning.
 Given a reference model, we first split the training instances into two subsets based on mean $p_{\text{true}}$: hard-to-learn ($10\%$ of training instances) and other (the remaining $90\%$).
 We use a lower $q\%$ to make the difference clearer.
 Then, for each subset, we calculate the median $p_{\text{true}}$ in each epoch.
 We use median values because they are robust statistics of the central tendency.
 Figure~\ref{fig:change_median} shows our results on MultiNLI, using two effective ($\text{DeBERTaV3}_{\text{Base}}$ and $\text{ELECTRA}_{\text{Base}}$) and two ineffective ($\text{ELECTRA}_{\text{Small}}$ and TinyBERT) reference models.
 We only include four models to make the figure clearer --- we observe similar trends for other models: With effective reference models, hard-to-learn instances are gradually learned during training, while other instances already have high $p_\text{true}$ values from the first epoch.
 In contrast, with ineffective reference models, hard-to-learn data instances are not learned at all, suggested by their close-to-zero $p_\text{true}$ over different epochs; while other instances are gradually fitted, indicated by their increasing values.

-To further validate our reasoning, we compute the percentages of training instances identified as easy by different reference models (Table~\ref{tab:easy_data_ratio} in Appendix~\ref{app:additional_results}): We report results using $q \in \{10\%, 25\%, 33\%, 50\%\}$ to obtain more comprehensive results.
+To further validate our reasoning, we compute the percentages of training instances identified as easy by different reference models (Table~\ref{tab:easy_data_ratio} in Appendix~\ref{app:additional_results}): We report results with $q \in \{10\%, 25\%, 33\%, 50\%\}$.
 Less effective reference models indeed identify fewer data points as easy.
 For example, on NLI with $q\%=50\%$, TinyBERT identifies less than 20.0\% of the instances as easy, compared to 46.65\% by $\text{DeBERTaV3}_{\text{Base}}$.
-Furthermore, the overlap between hard-to-learn and ambiguous instances in successful transfers is usually very large.
-For example, with $q\%=50\%$, all effective reference models identify more than 46\% as easy training instances (the maximum is 50\%, when ambiguous and hard-to-learn data align perfectly).
+Furthermore, the overlap between hard-to-learn and ambiguous instances in successful transfers is usually high.
+For example, with $q\%=50\%$, all effective reference models identify more than 46\% as easy training instances (the maximum is 50\%, when the ambiguous and hard-to-learn subsets overlap perfectly).